archethic-foundation/archethic-docs/development/testnet/local.md

 ## Testnet

 To be able to fund some addresses, the development mode of the running enable the `Testnet Faucet`.

+- Funding

-Just to browse to the http://localhost:4000/faucet and enter any address to send funds to.
+Browse to the http://localhost:4000/faucet and enter any address to send funds to.

-It will transfer 100 UCO to the given address.
+It should transfer 100 UCO to the given address.

 - Check the balance